We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 What is Terrestrial Navigation?

 From the Latin word “terra” which means land, terrestrial navigation is a type of marine navigation that uses certain features on land to establish one’s position.

 These landmarks could be naturally made like a high mountain, the promontory of land, capes, or even river deltas.

-It could also be man-made structures like a lighthouse, buoys, middle of a bridge, breakwater, and similar objects.
+It could also be man-made structures like a lighthouse, buoys, the middle of a bridge, a breakwater, and similar objects.